 The quickest way to set Timecode is by means of the Status Bar control at the bottom of the screen - Online.
 Right mouse click on that control to chose between the available options.

-This will provide all the options you need, however more flexibility may be available via the Setup pages.
+This will provide all the options you need, however more flexibility may be available and with Native ASIO hardware you will need to setup inputs and outputs for LTC via the Setup pages.

 SYNC SETTINGS